Techman/puzzle-pegs-cpp/README.md

 # Puzzle Pegs (C++)

-This is the C++ version of the Puzzle Pegs program.
+This is the C++ version of the [Puzzle Pegs](https://github.com/Techman/puzzle-pegs) program.
 It has had a few iterations, from originally using top-level functions to now using a class to represent the entire puzzle.

+To view details on the program itself, please visit the main repository linked above.

 ## Build
 CMake is now used as the build system for the project.
 I did this on purpose to learn more about it.
 (It is definitely more complicated than needed for a small project like this.)